Release Date: December 19, 2018

 Election to NAI Fellow status is the highest professional distinction accorded by the organization to academic inventors who have demonstrated a prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.

-Jia, PhD, is the Empire Innovation Professor and National Grid Professor of Materials Research in the Department of Materials Design and Innovation (MDI), a joint program of UB’s School of Engineering and Applied Sciences and College of Arts and Sciences.
+Jia, PhD, is the Empire Innovation Professor and National Grid Professor of Materials Research in MDI, a joint program of UB’s School of Engineering and Applied Sciences and College of Arts and Sciences.
 He also serves as the scientific director of UB’s New York State Center of Excellence in Materials Informatics (CMI).

 Prior to joining UB in 2016, Jia was the director of the Center for Integrated Nanotechnologies, a U.S. Department of Energy Nanoscale Science Research Center operated jointly by Los Alamos National Laboratory and Sandia National Laboratories.